mastats/cli_user_data_processing/README.md

 * This model reduces redundancy since each table stores distinct data, solves partial dependencies and makes data updates flexible.
 * Transactional inserts to commit each user in batches are used to improve performance, ensure atomicity and correct handle of the foreign keys.
 * The abstracted database layer is easier to migrate to another database system.
+* SQLAlchemy is used for the multiple benefits it offers like:
+    * Abstract the database engine allowing to work with multiple databases with minimal changes.
+    * Write less raw queries (E.g. filter_by).
+    * Data validation and integrity checks

 ### CLI App
 The app is structured in 3 Python files: